Protests intensify in Los Angeles after Trump deploys hundreds of National Guard troops

 In a directive Saturday, Trump invoked a legal provision allowing him to deploy federal service members when there is "a rebellion or danger of a rebellion against the authority of the Government of the United States”.

-He said he had authorised the deployment of 2,000 members of the National Guard.
+He said he had authorized the deployment of 2,000 members of the National Guard.

 Trump told reporters as he prepared to board Air Force One in Morristown, New Jersey, Sunday that there were “violent people” in Los Angeles “and they're not gonna get away with it”.

 Asked if he planned to send US troops to Los Angeles, Trump replied: “We're gonna have troops everywhere.
-We're not going to let this happen to our country.
-We're not going to let our country be torn apart like it was under Biden.”
+We're not going to let this happen to our country.”
 He didn't elaborate.

 About 500 Marines stationed at Twentynine Palms, about 125 miles east of Los Angeles were in a “prepared to deploy status” Sunday afternoon, according to the US Northern Command.